git-cola/git-cola/share/doc/git-cola/git-dag.rst

 ===========
 The `Log` prompt allows you to pass arguments to `git log`.
-This can be used to filter the displayed history, for example entering `master -- Makefile` will display only commits on the `master` branch that touch the `Makefile`.
+This can be used to filter the displayed history, for example entering `main -- Makefile` will display only commits on the `main` branch that touch the `Makefile`.

 CONTEXT-MENU ACTIONS
 ====================